 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as intelligent, sweet-natured, and energetic.
+Around the world, there exists only a handful of dog breeds that can be consistently described as intelligent, sweet-natured, and energetic.
 One of these dogs is the Irish Setter.

 First bred in the 1700s for the purpose of bird setting and retrieving, this breed is now favored for its remarkable companionship and kid-friendly demeanor.
 This work examines the Irish Setter and provides an in-depth analysis of the animal’s behavioral patterns, temperament, and physical traits.
 This includes a general discussion of the Irish Setter’s health concerns, nutritional needs, as well as the pros and cons of this particular breed.
 It is the author’s hope that a better understanding (and appreciation) of this remarkable dog will accompany readers following their completion of this work.